Seppli11/ZHAW-Summary/summaries/24FS/CCP2/9_Composition.md

 * Ubiquitous Language: The language around the domain model
 * Bounded Context: The explicit defined context where a model applies

-A domain consists of multiple subdomain, each corresponds to a different part of the business.
+A domain consists of multiple subdomains, each corresponds to a different part of the business.
 Sub-domains can be classified into the following categories:

 * Core
   A key differentiator and the most valuable part of an app
 * Supporting
   Related to what the business does but not a differentiator (either implemented in-house or outsourced)
 * Generic
   Not specific to the business.
 Ideally an off-the-shelf solution is used

 To identify subdomains, one requires knowledge about the business.
 A good starting point when analysing is to look at the organisation structure.
 Usually, each sub-domain has a key domain object.